 ⅓ of its territory is set aside as national parks (3 national and 1 regional) and 38 protected nature reserves!
 These are extremely important, as they ensure the survival of 75% of Europe’s living species, including rare species, such as the small wading dotterel, golden eagle, the Abruzzo chamois, Apennine wolf, and Marsican brown bear.
 And Abruzzo is also home to Calderone, Europe’s southernmost glacier.

 It truly is beautiful.
 The stark majesty of its mountainous heights is interspersed with deep green valleys, and rolling green hills dotted with vineyards, olive groves, and forests.
 Like those around us, and which we see from our back yard.
 (As in the photos below.)

 Abruzzo has long remained off the beaten tourist path.

 But in recent years more people are discovering the peaceful tranquility of the parks.
 Along with its alluring, clean beaches, picturesque mountain villages, and stately castles.
 And many say that Abruzzo’s beauty even surpasses that of Tuscany!

-The inland areas abound with livestock such as pigs, cattle, poultry, and goats.
+The area abounds with livestock such as pigs, cattle, poultry, and goats.
 And farms producing fruits and vegetables.
-While the lower areas and coastal lands are known for their excellent olives and olive oils.
-And wines, like the Montepulciano, which is Italy’s most exported wine.
+And is also known for its excellent olives, olive oils, and wines.
+Like the Montepulciano, which is Italy’s most exported wine.

 Products which Abruzzesi chefs make good use of, turning out tasty offerings such as: